-A Higher Loyalty: Truth, Lies, and Leadership, the James B. Comey memoir that hits the shelves on April 17, has been hailed as one of the most anticipated books releases of the year.
+A Higher Loyalty: Truth, Lies, and Leadership, the James B. Comey memoir that hit the shelves and has been hailed as one of the most anticipated books releases of the year.
 In it, the former FBI director finally gets to lead the narrative, in his own words, about the controversial events that engulfed the 2016 election, the chaos reigning inside the Trump White House, and the circumstances he says led the president to fire him last year.
 Fueling the buzz is the fact that Comey’s explosive tell-all reportedly touches on many of those only-in-2018 storylines that dominate the news today, but might have seemed far-fetched for even the craziest political thriller a few years ago.
 There’s the investigation into Russian interference in the 2016 election, a president described as having a penchant for serial mistreatment of both women and the truth, and, of course, the infamous alleged “Pee Tape” involving Trump and Russian prostitutes.

 This bombshell by Michael Wolff came under fire for factual errors and the author’s controversial reporting tactics.
 But a mix of White House access and juicy gossip made it an instant best-seller.

 It can feel like distant history, but there was a time just a few short years ago when more than a dozen Republicans were vying for the party’s nomination — most of whom seemed far likelier to prevail than the current president.
 Go inside the early months of the GOP primary that led to Trump as the nominee in this e-book from McKay Coppins.